andrezrv/environmental-plugin-manager/readme.txt

 	define('WP_ENV_PLUGINS', 'production');
 }`

+If you follow this example, note that `development-config.php` should not be included in your deployments to staging and production, and both `development-config.php` and `staging-config.php` should not exist in your production environment.

 **These assumptions are not going to change**, so you need to follow this practice in order to use this plugin correctly.

 = How do I set up my environment? =